 by Cara Davis

 For many, the wedding is no longer a one-day affair where a man and woman join together in holy matrimony.
 Instead, it's a weekend wedding party-of-the-century extravaganza where the festivities last three days of more.

-It's estimated that guests alone will spend $500 to attend a wedding these days and that figure doesn't even include plane tickets.
-The wedding itself costs nearly $30,000, according to a 2005 survey by the Fairchild Bridal Group.
+Guests can spend $500 to attend a wedding these days and that figure doesn't even include plane tickets.
+And weddings costing $30,000 are common.

 This top 10 list is for those who are ready to take matters into their own hands by being involved in planning their big day.